hwikgren/PNANetwork/Networks/readme.md

 The files 'pairs' and 'pairsWeighted' can also each be used to create the one-mode networks.
 The weights have been counted as in connections.csv and connectionsWeighted.csv respectively.
 These files can be used, for example, in Gephi, but they do not contain the node attributes.

+For the reasons of copyright, we are not able to publish the data from which the networks have been extracted.
+But we hope that by publishing all the source codes, concordance lists, and outputs with explanations we give the user a picture of how the networks were created.

 #### A short explanation of the workflow:
 * Getting document names from the PNA text files provided by Simo Parpola (Editor in Chief of PNA)
 	* the document names are indicated with '@@'